 In addition to the advice already given in the post you are reading, the core of Neil's guide comes down to:

-Post a feed of Instagram posts (by hashtag) on your site
+- Post a feed of Instagram posts (by a hashtag) on your site

 Indeed, the best content you can publish on Instagram is related to social events, lifestyle photos and any visuals involving people and everyday objects.